 Furthermore, the Sheriff maintains collateral duty assignments for specialized units such as a Tactical Unit, Bicycle Patrol Unit, Color Guard Unit, Forensics Unit and a Traffic Safety Unit.
-The Uniform Patrol Division's main function is to respond to calls for service which exceeded thirty thousand in 2018.
+The Uniform Patrol Division's main function is to respond to calls for service which exceeded thirty seven thousand in 2021.
 Types of calls may include legal advice, motor-vehicle accidents, unusual occurrences, suspicious activity including persons or vehicles, unattended death investigations and a variety of other crimes.

-Patrol Deputies wrote and submitted over two thousand Crime Reports in 2020 and are also are charged daily with the responsibility of following up on criminal cases assigned.
-Deputies also complete warrant services, traffic enforcement, building/area checks and motorist checking details.

-The Criminal Investigation Division actively investigated over four hundred cases in 2020, with a clearance rate of over eighty percent.
+Patrol Deputies submitted over 1800 Crime Reports in 2021 and are also are charged daily with the responsibility of following up on criminal cases assigned.
+Deputies also complete warrant services, traffic enforcement, building/ area checks and motorist checking details.
+The Criminal Investigation Division actively investigated over a hundred and fifty cases in 2021, with a clearance rate of over 91 percent.
 The cases the investigations division handled last year ranged from murder, armed robbery, rape, child solicitation through our Internet Crimes against Children Task force, a burglary scheme that encompassed several counties and many others.
 The ICAC unit also completed presentations throughout the year that reached over eight hundred people and completed over eighty digital and forensic examinations on devices such as cell phones and computers.